 Don't see your school or college listed but interested in declaring the minor?
 Email us at email@example.com to find out how you can declare CASC.

-CASC sends out a weekly newsletter on Mondays with the latest on social justice events, classes, job openings and more!
+CASC sends out a weekly newsletter on Tuesdays with the latest on social justice events, classes, job openings and more!